 Where Do I Put the Form?

-• Make It Prominent – Some people use on page pop-ups while others put it in a sidebar of the site.
+Make It Prominent – Some people use on-page pop-ups while others put them in a sidebar of the site.
 Find a place to put the form online that is prominent without being annoying.
 You don’t want your site to feel like a web-based infomercial.
-Instead make it look professional, and be sure to add value to your visitors.
+Instead, make it look professional, and be sure to add value to your visitors.

 Don’t Spam

-When people entrust you with their e-mail address, they believe that you’ll respect their privacy and not assault them with spam.
+When people entrust you with their e-mail addresses, they believe that you’ll respect their privacy and not assault them with spam.
 If you want to build up your brand and reputation, be respectful.
 Don’t share their e-mail address (or sell it!).
 Only send them e-mails when you have something to contribute.
-And always be sure to offer a simple and easy way to unsubscribe.
+Always be sure to offer a simple and easy way to unsubscribe.

-is a SEO and video production specialist at Proof SEO.
+Tyler Brooks is an SEO and video production specialist at Proof SEO.